covalenthq/covalent-docs/docs/content/service-providers/getblock.md

 title: GetBlock
 order: 3
 hidden: false
-featuredImage: ./images/ankr-banner.png
+featuredImage: ./images/getblock-banner.png
-description: he service allows you to request on-chain information from a node without the need to set up one manually.
+description: The service allows you to request on-chain information from a node without the need to set up one manually.
 It supports JSON-RPC, REST, and WebSockets APIs.
 ---

 # GetBlock